 - Combine the can of crushed tomatoes, and the two cans of rinsed beans into the crock pot, mix in the brown sugar, chili powder and ketchup.

-- Now when things are nice and soft, take about 1 to 1 1/2 cups of the chili, and puree it.
-This gives it a thicker, tastier base to it, more like the Tim's chili.
+- When the vegetables are nice and soft, take about 1 to 1 1/2 cups of the chili, and puree it.
+This gives it a thicker, tastier base to it.
 Add it back in, and continue to cook it for another 30 minutes or so.

 - Serve with shredded cheese on top and enjoy!